jameshfisher/jameshfisher.com/_posts/2016-11-27-bike-front-derailleur.md

 tags:
   - bike
 taggedAt: '2024-03-26'
+summary: >-
+  The front derailleur (Shimano FD-2203) is incompatible with the triple crankset, causing shifting issues.
+A compatible front derailleur like Shimano FD-5603 may be needed to resolve the problem.
 ---

 I bought a bike from EBay.
 It has decent components, but they seem mashed together incompatibly.
 My front derailleur doesn't shift properly.